 Running a Sensitivity Analysis

 A positive NPV is a good validation that the investment is well worth it.
 However, it's not the only indication that needs to be considered when pursuing an investment.
 Don't forget to conduct additional analyses.

 For example, suppose the vehicle costs more than $53,899?
 What if the operating cash flows are less than you predicted?
 Even an increase to 140% of the baseline estimate could result in a positive NPV.

-Considering that most of the successful businesses have their own tried and true capital budgeting practices in place, several practices are the benchmark:
+Considering that most successful businesses have their own tried and true capital budgeting practices in place, several practices are the benchmark:

 - Cash Flow Decision Making: Always make decisions based on the actual cash flow.
 To avoid distorting perceptions, sunk costs should not be considered when evaluating the investment's profitability.

 - Timing the Cash Flow: The sooner a cash flow is received, the better.
 Earlier cash flows can be used immediately and repurposed for every other feasible investment/ project.

 - Considering Opportunity Costs: Each project is assessed based on cumulative cash flows that can help you gauge why one project/investment is better than the other one.
 Capital budgeting provides an evaluating perspective that allows you to stay strategic even when the project's profitability is much harder to gauge.